Socket

 Updates / deployment

-Update functionality can be baked into applications (e.g. Squirrel, Sparkle, Electron autoUpdater, etc.), but these are geared toward end-user applications and generally display their prompts interactively — unworkable for an "always on" interactive exhibit application.
+Update functionality can be baked into applications (e.g. Squirrel, Sparkle, Electron autoUpdater, etc.), but these are geared toward end-user applications and generally display their prompts interactively — unworkable for an "always up" interactive exhibit application.

 Homebrew or Scoop implement robust and readily-scriptable package management solutions, but none are (practically) cross-platform.
 Securing and managing private registries for one-off applications is a bit of a pain.